 Next stop, baggage.
 It was the usual, everyone standing around watching the bags go round and round.
 I am always so happy to see my bag after previous times when my bag did not show up.

 What really ticked me off was what the next agent at the other end of the x-ray machine did.
 He threw my bags down on the floor onto this metal plate.
 The first bag he threw down was one of my carry-ons.
 I can’t remember what I said, but I was not happy.
 He realized that I was not happy and replied that it was a good thing for the bags to go down on the ground (meaning that they did not need to be searched).
 I did not care if they needed to be searched.
 I did care that he was throwing may bags down onto a metal plate.
 Just as I started to ask if I could please pick up the bags off the shelf because I had some things that were fragile inside, down went my second bag.
 At least that one was my check in bags which was probably already thrown around.
-He did allow me to pick up my second carry on but I don't think he understood the concept that throwing bags down on a metal plate on the floor was not actually a good thing.
+He did allow me to pick up my other carry on.
 I ended up being the last one out of there from my flight.

 Next challenge, find my hotel.
 I was staying at the Mariott Airport Hotel and had no idea how to get there.
 Again, no signs, but there was a person helping anyone who seemed lost.
 She told me to go up the escalator and take the air train to P4.
 That did not make much sense to me, but I followed a few others also needing to find P4.
 It was pretty easy in the end.
 When you arrive at P4, there is a board with a phone and a bunch of phone codes to push to reach your hotel.
 The shuttle came right away and the driver was very nice.
 The check in procedure was quick and easy.